Hiking to Imperial Geyser and Fairy Falls in Yellowstone National Park, Wyoming, USA.

 The non-distinct trail is on grey lava gravel and sand that creates a crunching sound beneath footsteps.
-On the approach to the first series of hot springs the crunching sound changes abruptly to a 'thunk' indicating hollow ground beneath.
+On the approach to the first series of hot springs the crunching the hiking pole landing sound suddenly changes to a 'thunk' indicating hollow ground beneath.
 To continue nonchalantly would be foolhardy because breaking through this crust is unpredictable and could potentially be lethal if there is boiling water below.

 Part of the solution is to hike some distance away from each other to increase weight distribution.
 Also it is sensible to direct our route onto grassy areas and areas with rodent or snake holes.
 These are less likely to be hollow underneath.
 The approach to the first boiling hot spring includes tapping with hiking poles to 'sound' the ground ahead.

 Safely back on solid ground and making good time on good trail, the hike passes a series of buffalo carcasses.
 It is devastating when my hiking partner suggests the carcass has a better smile than mine.

 Crossing marsh land on raised beams, 200' (65 M) Fairy Falls is visible in the distance, but trail veering right will allow a visit to the Imperial Geyser first.
 The 100 ft (30 M) diameter Imperial Geyser is tucked away behind pine and aspen forest beneath glacially deposited rock, forming twin buttes in the background.